+“Contaminated site” means a site for which Ecology or PLIA has determined further remedial action is necessary under the state cleanup law to:

+(a) Confirm whether there is a threat to human health or the environment posed by a release or threatened release; or

+(b) Address the threat posed by a release or threatened release, based on the criteria in WAC 173-340-330(5)(b).

+A contaminated site is referred to as hazardous waste site in chapter 70A.305 RCW.

+“Contaminated sites list” means a list of contaminated sites maintained by Ecology under WAC 173-340-330.
+For each listed site, the list also identifies the site’s current remedial action status.
+This list is referred to as the hazardous sites list in chapter 70A.305 RCW.

 “Curie” means the measure of radioactivity defined as that quantity of radioactive material which decays at the rate of 3.70 x 1010 transformations per second.
 This decay rate is nearly equivalent to that exhibited by 1 gram of radium in equilibrium with its disintegration products.

 “Day” means calendar day; however, any document due on the weekend or a holiday may be submitted on the first working day after the weekend or holiday.

-“Decree” means consent decree under WAC 173-340-520.
+“Decree” means a consent decree issued under WAC 173-340-520.
 "Consent decree" is synonymous with decree.

 “Degradation by-products” or “decomposition by-products” means the secondary product of biological or chemical processes that break down chemicals into other chemicals.
 The decomposition by-products may be more or less toxic than the parent compound.

-“Department” means the department of ecology.

 “Developmental reference dose” means an estimate (with an uncertainty of an order of magnitude or more) of an exposure level for the human population, including sensitive subgroups, that is likely to be without an appreciable risk of developmental effects.

 “Direct contact” means exposure to hazardous substances through ingestion and/or dermal contact.

-“Director” means the director of ecology or the director's designee.
+“Director” means the director of the department of ecology or the director's designee.

+“Disposal” means the discharging, discarding, or abandoning of hazardous substances or the treatment, decontamination, or recycling of such substances once they have been discarded or abandoned.
+This includes the discharge, discard, or abandonment of any hazardous substances into or on any land, air, or water.

 “Drinking water fraction” means the fraction of drinking water that is obtained or has the potential to be obtained from the site.

+“Ecology” or “department” means the department of ecology.

+“Ecology-conducted remedial action” means a remedial action conducted by Ecology.

+“Ecology-supervised remedial action” means a remedial action conducted by a potentially liable person or prospective purchaser and supervised by Ecology under an order or decree.

-“Engineered controls” means containment and/or treatment systems that are designed and constructed to prevent or limit the movement of, or the exposure to, hazardous substances.
-Examples of engineered controls include a layer of clean soil, asphalt or concrete paving or other materials placed over contaminated soils to limit contact with contamination; a groundwater flow barrier such as a bentonite slurry trench; groundwater gradient control systems such as French drains or pump and treat systems; and vapor control systems.
+“Engineered control” means a containment or treatment system that is designed and constructed to prevent or limit the movement of, or the exposure to, a hazardous substance.
+An engineered control is a type of remedial action.
+Examples of engineered controls include:

+(a) A layer of clean soil, asphalt or concrete paving, or other materials placed over contaminated soils to limit contact with contamination;

+(b) A groundwater flow barrier such as a bentonite slurry trench;

+(c) A groundwater gradient control system such as a French drain or a pump and treat system; and

+(d) A vapor control system.

 “Environment” means any plant, animal, natural resource, surface water (including underlying sediments), groundwater, drinking water supply, land surface (including tidelands and shorelands) or subsurface strata, or ambient air within the state of Washington or under the jurisdiction of the state of Washington.